Ilyes Housni: International career

 Eligible for the Morocco national team through his Moroccan nationality, Housni is a youth international for France, making his debut for the France under-17s in August 2021.
 In September 2022, he played the Tournoi de Limoges with the France under-18s, scoring goals against Scotland and Poland.
 In November 2023, he accepted a call-up to the Morocco U23s for a set of friendlies.
 He was a substitute in a 3–0 loss to the Denmark U23s on 16 November 2023, where he ruptured his cruciate ligaments and had to leave the camp early.

 Style of play

 An offensive-minded player, Housni is able to play in most positions of the attack, mainly playing as a centre-forward or a left-winger during his time at the PSG Academy.

-From an early age, he has been described as a player with great pace and execution, a smart forward good at attacking spaces and the depth of the field.
+According to sports reporter Benjamin Quarez, since a young age, Housni has been a player with pace, execution, and strategy for attacking spaces and the depth of the field.